John-Rios/ECE281_Lab5/README.md

 ___________________________________________________________________________________

 Functionality:

 A Functionality: Checked by Captain Tremble

 B Functionality: Unchecked, but correct

-	B Functionality (Cool Counter): Unchecked.
+A/B Functionality (Cool Counter): Unchecked.
 Not cool and not functional

 ____________________________________________________________________________________